LucasHT22/candlelight/README.md

 your people are waiting for you.

 The light you need to find your way home is always with you — but to use it, you have to sacrifice a little of yourself.

+## Development

+Open the project in Godot 4.5 (GDScript used, C#/mono not needed).
+All assets are included in the repo.
+Press play!

 ## Core Mechanics